sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/bibliography.rst

    :arxiv:`1002.2996`.

 ..
-[BumpSchilling2017] \D. Bump and A. Schilling, *Crystal bases: representations and combinatorics, World Scientific, 2017.
+[BumpSchilling2017] \D. Bump and A. Schilling, *Crystal bases: representations and combinatorics*, World Scientific, 2017.

 ..
 [Carrell1994] \J. B. Carrell.
 The Bruhat graph of a Coxeter group, a conjecture of Deodhar, and rational smoothness of Schubert varieties.
 In